 Cesc Fábregas – Como 1907 – Tactical Analysis

 The wingers usually start wide and come in when the play starts.
-This usually gives Como a numerical superiority in the midfield, which will help them beat the opposition’s press.
+This often gives Como a numerical superiority in the midfield, which will help them beat the opposition’s press.
 The wingers also have better conditions to win the second balls when they are in the middle.
 When the goalkeeper plays a long ball toward the striker, they will work together with the number-ten to win the second ball, which allows Como to establish possession higher up the pitch.

 Cesc Fábregas – Como 1907 – Tactical Analysis